grannycart/subworld-shortstory1/second-version_rev2.md

 "They missed."
 Cassandra looked at the range calculator.
 "They were off by hundreds of meters, to starboard.
 Not even close to our position.
 That was lucky."

-"You make your own fucking luck in a chaotic fucking world Cassandra."
-Said Captain Percy, speaking through the smoke of the cigarillo she had just pulled her lips.
-"This cold deep water isn't sitting fucking still.
+"You make your own luck in a chaotic world Cassandra," said Captain Percy, speaking through the smoke of the cigarillo she had just pulled from her lips.
+"This cold deep water isn't sitting still.
 There's a stiff current here, we drifted.
 You didn't feel the boat sliding sideways since we went deep, eh?"

 "So much subtlety to that silent movement that I did not even recognize we had moved position.
-I wonder at my own loss of spatial positioning."
-Said Hemi.
+I wonder at my own loss of spatial positioning," said Hemi.

 Percy sucked again at her cigarillo.
 "We slipped out of this one --- no inspections for us today.
 It's just a inevitable matter of waiting it out now.
 Let me know when they give up trying to kill us and we are well and good out of range.
-We'll get the fuck out of here."
+We'll get out of here."

 "Sure Captain Percy."
 Cassandra put the headset back over her ears and aimed the microphones at the bearing where she knew the ship had been.